 Challenge 3: Creating in-house expertise

-Teams unfamiliar with Intelligent Automation need to be able to build their knowledge incrementally, so that the implementation journey maps onto their learning curve—start with simple use cases and ultimately move to high complexity and rigorous execution.
+Teams unfamiliar with intelligent automation services and solutions need to be able to build their knowledge incrementally so that the implementation journey maps onto their learning curve—start with simple use cases and ultimately move to high complexity and rigorous execution.
 Processes need to be identified and optimised.
 Grappling with complex use cases early in adoption can cause frustration, increase costs and limit rollout.